gbif/hp-swissnatcoll/en/publishing-with-dagi.md

 ## Prepare my data

-1. Focus on the **most important fields** first ([Mandatory fields](/en/data-aggregator-faqs#minimal-mandatory-fields-of-the-data-aggregator){:target="_blank"}, [MIDS fields](/en/data-aggregator-faqs#additional-fields-increasing-data-quality-in-the-data-aggregator-mids){:target="_blank"}) and then proceed with the ones you think are **important/interesting to be made publicly available**.
+1. Focus on **the most important fields** first ([Mandatory fields](/en/data-aggregator-faqs#minimal-mandatory-fields-of-the-data-aggregator){:target="_blank"}, [MIDS fields](/en/data-aggregator-faqs#additional-fields-increasing-data-quality-in-the-data-aggregator-mids){:target="_blank"}) and then proceed with the ones you think are **important/interesting to be made publicly available**.
    - You don't need to import your entire database into the Aggregator.
 Some of your fields are purely internal management. <br>
-2. Make sure the [fields which require special values in DAGI](/en/data-aggregator-faqs#fields-in-the-data-aggregator-with-special-values-required){:target="_blank"} are filled in correctly.
+2. Make sure the [fields that require specific predefined values in DAGI](/en/data-aggregator-faqs#fields-in-the-data-aggregator-with-special-values-required){:target="_blank"} are filled in correctly.
 3. Check that your file does not have
    - catalogNumber duplicates
    - empty scientificName or catalogNumber cells
-   - duplicated headers or un-titled columns
+   - duplicate headers or unnamed columns
    - any unwanted space after a header

 ⚠️ There are fields that are not available for mapping because they are added by DAGI automatically : _institutionCode_, _institutionID_, _collectionCode_, _collectionID_ and _datasetID_.
 These attributes are based on GRSciColl and GBIF.